top of page

 This session will bring together international regulatory experts to discuss current and proposed regulatory action driving the investigation and remediation of PFAS and other contaminants, and how to navigate the divergence of regulations around the globe.

-• Discussing the final opinion of the European Chemicals Agency (ECHA)’s Risk Assessment Committee (RAC) and the draft opinion of the Scientific Committee for Socio-Economic Analysis (SEAC)
+Get an update on the final opinion of the European Chemicals Agency (ECHA)’s Risk Assessment Committee (RAC) and the draft opinion of the Scientific Committee for Socio-Economic Analysis (SEAC).

-• U.S. Environmental Protection Agency (EPA)’s Forever Chemical Regulation and Accountability Act of 2026, and state-level regulations
+Get insights into the U.S. Environmental Protection Agency (EPA)’s Forever Chemical Regulation and Accountability Act of 2026, and state-level regulations.

 Session 2: Conducting Effective Due Diligence to Identify & Manage Environmental Risks and Liabilities from PFAS and Other Contamination